Agent Guidance

 This describes the workflow the agent should follow without coupling to specific tool names.
 The agent will search for the right tools to fulfill each step.

-This works together with per-tool guidance fields.
-The AGENT_GUIDANCE.md defines the overall workflow, while each tool's guidance field provides specific instructions for that tool (required fields, common pitfalls, return values).
+AGENT_GUIDANCE.md defines cross-tool workflows like this, while each tool's guidance field provides specific instructions for that individual tool (required fields, common pitfalls, return values).
+See Setting Up Tools for how to use the per-tool guidance field.

 How It Works